Robert Eden, 3rd Baron Auckland: Career

 Eden was made deacon in 1823 by the Bishop of Norwich, ordained priest in 1824 by the Bishop of Worcester and was appointed rector of Eyam in Derbyshire in 1823.
 He was transferred to Hertingfordbury, near Hertford in 1825, a post he held for a decade.
 Subsequently, Eden served as vicar of Battersea until 1847.
 He was likewise nominated chaplain to King William IV in 1831 and after the latter's death in 1837 to Queen Victoria for the next ten years.
 On 23 May 1847, Eden was consecrated Bishop of Sodor and Man, and installed at Castletown on 29 June.
 He was translated to the see of Bath and Wells on 2 June 1854, which he held until his resignation on 6 September 1869.

 Author

 Eden was the author of A Churchman's Theological Dictionary (1845), A Reply to a Letter to the Bishop of Bath and Wells on the subject of the recent Restoration of the Parish Church of Kingsbury Episcopi, by George Parsons (1854), Charges of the Bishop of Bath and Wells (3 vols.
 1855, 1858, and 1861), and The Journal and Correspondence of William, Lord Auckland, edited by the Bishop of Bath and Wells (1860).
 He was moderate in his views, but inclining to the high church school.

 Family

 Lord Auckland married Mary Hurt, eldest daughter of Francis Edward Hurt of Alderwasley, Derbyshire, on 15 September 1825.
 She died on 25 November 1872.
 Auckland died at the Bishop's Palace, Wells on 25 April 1870, and was buried in the Palm churchyard, near Wells Cathedral, four days later.

-Robert and Mary had five sons and five daughters.
-They are as follows:
+Robert and Mary had five sons and five daughters: